alambrecht/DataHelpers/readme.md

 sqlConnection.SqlBulkCopy(listOfObjects);
 //Using Entity Context
 ((SqlConnection)context.Database.Connection).SqlBulkCopy(listOfObjects);
-//Override optional tableName forthe name of the database table
+//Override optional tableName for the name of the database table
 ```

 ##### Shuffle a collection